Raising a responsible teen means guiding them to the right decisions, including how they spend money and what credit card they use.

 Before you pick a card, it’s probably a good idea to sit down with your teen and go over some credit card basics.

 Talk to them about how credit is different than cash, and what interest charges are.
 Give them the lowdown on late and missed payments and how they can affect their future.
+All of these are also relevant when discussing cash loans with your children.

 Then have an open and honest conversation about whether they are responsible enough yet to have a credit card.